Costa Rican Christmas Cake- Queque Navideño

 People start to put up Nativity scenes in homes and businesses (known as pasitos in Costa Rica), and this Christmas cake is made and gifted frequently.

-The recipe contains a bit of rum, which can easily be omitted, although the rum once baked isn’t enough to really cause any problems, and even kids in Costa Rica will eat a slice of this cake recipe as written.
+The recipe contains a bit of rum, which can easily be omitted, although the rum once baked isn’t enough to cause any problems, and even kids in Costa Rica will eat a slice of this cake recipe as written.
 If you aren’t sure, then just omit the rum.

 Related post: Arroz con leche Costa Rica (Rice pudding)